-If any of these winning qualifiers are scored low, then the seller does not have “a leg to stand on”.
+If any of these winning qualifiers are scored low, then the salesperson may not have “leg to stand on.”

 - Sales managers who play the role of the “white knight” who swoop in to save deals instead of empowering their sellers.
 Our jobs as sales managers is to train our sales people to execute well, not be glorified sellers.

 - Sales managers who act as high paid admins.
 The opposite of the glorified sales manager is the manager who spends far too much time assembling and providing reports to execs.

 - Reliance on the wrong metrics, which could include the number of face-to-face meetings, demos per week, and achievement of quota to assess whether a seller is good or bad instead of metrics that identity true selling difficulties.